 Ground Source Heating and Cooling

-Ground source heat pumps can be used to heat buildings by transfering heat from the ground in winter: Ground Source Heating.
+Ground source heat pumps can be used to heat buildings by transferring heat from the ground in winter: Ground Source Heating.

 They can equally be used in commercial buildings to transfer heat back into the ground in summer: Ground Source Cooling.

 It can be cheaper in capital cost to install one integrated Ground Source Heating and Cooling system than two separate systems.
 The traditional alternative is to provide heating in winter with a gas boiler (burning fossil fuels) and a second separate system to provide cooling in summer (whose high use of electricity causes further burning of fossil fuels at the power stations).

 The ground source method of providing space cooling is radically less expensive to run than providing cooling by using roof mounted chillers because it is much cheaper to heat exchange with cold ground than hot air.

 There is a by-product of heat exchanging with cold ground to provide cooling to the building in summer: this warms up the ground in time to provide heating more cheaply in winter.